sssx-dev/sssx/PLAN.md

 - [ ] start preparing foundation for the unit tests
 - [ ] on the start, show configuration of CPUs and RAM available

+- [ ] add linter to all packages and apps

 - [x] add incremental function to the data file
 - [x] process incremental removals
 - [x] hash CSS and JS files